junxit/us-congress-bills-111/metadata.md

 - 2009-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 32 (Roll no. 701). (text: CR H9502)
 - 2009-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 32 (Roll no. 701).(text: CR H9502)
 - 2009-09-15 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-09-16 — Received in the Senate.
+- 2009-10-15 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.